jameshanlon/jameshanlon.github.io/content/hex-processor.md

 following images are some examples of the different views.

 {{ macros.pair_layout(
-     macros.image('hex-processor/floorplan-stdcells.png', caption='Floorplan showing the standard cells only, with the two lowest metal layers (logic and M1).', local=True), macros.image('hex-processor/floorplan-closeup.png', caption='A zoomed view showing standard cells with logic and M1 layers only.', local=True)) }}
+     macros.image('hex-processor/floorplan-stdcells.png', caption='Floorplan showing the standard cells only, with the two lowest metal layers (logic and M1).'), macros.image('hex-processor/floorplan-closeup.png', caption='A zoomed view showing standard cells with logic and M1 layers only.')) }}

 {{ macros.pair_layout(
-     macros.image('hex-processor/floorplan-clocktree.png', caption='A view showing all nets constituting the clock tree.', local=True), macros.image('hex-processor/floorplan-routing-congestion.png', caption='A heatmap view representing routing congestion.', local=True)) }}
+     macros.image('hex-processor/floorplan-clocktree.png', caption='A view showing all nets constituting the clock tree.'), macros.image('hex-processor/floorplan-routing-congestion.png', caption='A heatmap view representing routing congestion.')) }}

 {{ macros.pair_layout(
-     macros.image('hex-processor/floorplan-setup-worstpath.png', caption='A visualisation of the worst setup path in the design, including the nets and cells on the path as well as the paths for the launch and capture clocks.', local=True), macros.image('hex-processor/floorplan-hold-worstpath.png', caption='The same visualisation for the worst (least slack) hold path in the design.', local=True)) }}
+     macros.image('hex-processor/floorplan-setup-worstpath.png', caption='A visualisation of the worst setup path in the design, including the nets and cells on the path as well as the paths for the launch and capture clocks.'), macros.image('hex-processor/floorplan-hold-worstpath.png', caption='The same visualisation for the worst (least slack) hold path in the design.')) }}

 ## Hex tooling